apivideo/api.video-swift-live-stream/README.md

 # Plugins

-API.Video sdk is using external library
+api.video sdk is using external library

 | Plugin | README |
 | ------ | ------ |